apache/druid/docs/content/development/extensions-core/kinesis-ingestion.md

 For all supervisor APIs, please check [Supervisor APIs](../../operations/api-reference.html#supervisors).

 ### AWS Authentication
-To authenticate with AWS, you must provide your AWS access key and AWS secret key via environment properties, for example:
+To authenticate with AWS, you must provide your AWS access key and AWS secret key via runtime.properties, for example:
 ```
 -Ddruid.kinesis.accessKey=123 -Ddruid.kinesis.secretKey=456
 ```
-- The AWS access key ID is used for Kinesis API requests.
-If this is not provided, the service will look for credentials set in system properties, in the default profile configuration file, and from the EC2 instance profile provider (in this order).
+The AWS access key ID ad secret access key are used for Kinesis API requests.
+If this is not provided, the service will look for credentials set in environment variables, in the default profile configuration file, and from the EC2 instance profile provider (in this order).
-- The AWS secret access key is used for Kinesis API requests.

 ### Getting Supervisor Status Report

 `GET /druid/indexer/v1/supervisor/<supervisorId>/status` returns a snapshot report of the current state of the tasks managed by the given supervisor.
 This includes the latest sequence numbers as reported by Kinesis.
 Unlike the Kafka Indexing Service, stats about lag is not yet supported.

-### Getting Supervisor Ingestion Stats Report

-`GET /druid/indexer/v1/supervisor/<supervisorId>/stats` returns a snapshot of the current ingestion row counters for each task being managed by the supervisor, along with moving averages for the row counters.

-See [Task Reports: Row Stats](../../ingestion/reports.html#row-stats) for more information.

 ### Updating Existing Supervisors